If you want to stay dry and comfortable, here are some of the top picks for quality and affordability.

 For a simpler design, try the Vapor Elite Jacket.
 It's watertight thanks to its Toray fabric that gives extreme breathability while still sealing out the cold and dampness with minimal additional layering.

 My Simms has never been beat as far as waders or a wading jacket goes, and they make a women's line with the same quality as men's.

-Stormr is another brand that's built for form as well as function.
-These products are as form-fitting and stylish as they are functional and durable.
+Stormr is another brand of outerwear that's built for form as well as function.
+These products are as stretchy form-fitting and stylish as they are functional and durable.